talyguryn/konta/README.md

 **Recommended: One-line curl installer:**

 Install the latest version of Konta with a single command.
 This script detects your OS and architecture, downloads the appropriate binary, and sets it up for you.
-Also it checks if Docker is installed and running, and prompts you to fix it if not.
+Also it checks if Git and Docker are installed, and prompts you to fix it if not.

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/talyguryn/konta/main/scripts/install.sh)"